m4v15/master-reference/coursebook/precourse/installation.md

-# Ubuntu Installation - Instructions and Troubleshooting :grimacing: :sweat: :tired_face:
+# Ubuntu Installation - Instructions and Troubleshooting :grimacing: :sweat:

 Helping the students to dual-boot ubuntu with Windows can be a bit of a pain for the mentors (especially for those with no experience of Windows).
 This document is meant to provide a step by step guide with the help of links to tutorials I've followed and which proved to be successful.